siscjournal/resources/README.md

 and its subdirectories.

 The root web page is `doc/web/index.html`, containing links to external sites and to documents in this repo.
+The full URL to the root page is <http://siscjournal.github.com/resources/doc/web/index.html> and a short version is <http://goo.gl/qpJax>.